Remote Work – The Ultimate Guide (2022)

 Full-time remote work

-Remote work became the norm during the pandemic, and this trend is something around 20% of the workforce is predicted to continue full time.
+Remote work became the norm during the pandemic, and this trend is something around around 20% of the workforce is predicted to continue full time.
 While some people felt isolated during their period of remote work, for others, it provided a new form of workplace liberation.

 Businesses are responding to this shift.
 16% of companies exclusively hire remote workers, and many others are switching to a hybrid model.